-The 4G phones currently available in the UK are basically just LTE-equipped versions of current top-end 3G phones, such as the iPhone 5S, Samsung Galaxy S4, and HTC One, along with a few mid range handsets such as the HTC One Mini and Nokia Lumia 820.
+The first 4G phones to launch in the UK were basically just LTE-equipped versions of top-end 3G phones, such as the iPhone 5S, Samsung Galaxy S4, and HTC One, along with a few mid range handsets such as the HTC One Mini and Nokia Lumia 820.

 One of the advantages to being late to the 4G party is that we're spared the rubbish "first try" handsets that we suffered back when 3G came out, so don't be shy to try the new 4G phones.

 More recently almost every new high end handset, along with a good chunk of the mid range ones and even some low end smartphones are 4G-ready, so even if you have a 3G contract chances are you have a 4G phone.

 Speaking of low end ones, it's becoming ever more affordable to get 4G as not only have the contract prices fallen but it's available on cheaper handsets too.
 Recent additions include the likes of the EE Kestrel which delivers 4G speeds for just £99 and the Moto G 4G which can be picked up SIM free from around £150 and there are other similarly priced 4G phones too.

 We expect that in the coming months ever more affordable 4G phones will launch, so price is no longer much of an obstacle to joining the super-fast data club.

 Do the 4G versions of the iPad 4, iPad Mini and iPhone 5 work in the UK?

 They do!
 The iPad 4, iPad mini and iPhone 5 all work on the 1800MHz frequency band used by EE and Three.
 However they aren't compatible with the 800MHz or 2.6GHz bands that O2 and Vodafone use, so you'll only be able to enjoy 4G speeds on the previous generation of iDevices if you get one on EE or Three.